 The first hedge, is to go long (buy) $5 million of copper contracts, which locks in today’s current price against any further price increases.

-So say that the current price of copper is $3.00 per pound.
+For instance, say the current price of copper is $3.00 per pound.
 They purchase $5 million of copper contracts set to expire in 7 months at $3.00 pound.

 What they did however, was protect themselves at $3.00 per pound by hedging, by purchasing copper contracts to expire in 7 months.
 They’ve preserved their profits, by eliminating the potential price increase of copper.